 The designer just adds one more branch to the scenario and draws one more screen with the “obsolete link” message.
 The developer adds a couple of lines to the code.

 As for the users, hardly anyone will ever see any difference.
 Most of them will use the link within several minutes after the password reset request.
 But you can be sure that their accounts will be much safer now.

 Another vulnerable area that a product designer should take care of is data and the way it is sent, received, and displayed within a product.

-If you think that data exchange and all the related stuff is the developers’ playground, I’d recommend that you google “data design.”
+If you think that data capture and exchange and all the related stuff is the developers’ playground, I’d recommend that you google “data design.”
 If you really want to create quality, user-friendly, scalable, and secure products, at least some basic knowledge of data design is a must.